List of convict ship voyages to Western Australia

 Between 1842 and 1849, 234 juvenile offenders were transported to the Colony of Western Australia on seven convict ships.
 From 1850 to 1868, over 9,000 convicts were transported to the colony on 43 convict ship voyages.
-Western Australia was classed as a full-fledged penal colony in 1850.
+Western Australia was designated a penal colony in 1850.

 Voyages transporting Parkhurst apprentices to Western Australia

-Parkhurst apprentices were juvenile prisoners from Parkhurst Prison, sentenced to "transportation beyond the seas", but pardoned on arrival at their destination on the conditions that they be "apprenticed" to local employers, and that they not return to England during the original term of their sentence.
+Parkhurst apprentices were juvenile prisoners from Parkhurst Prison, sentenced to "transportation beyond the seas," but pardoned on arrival at their destination on the conditions that they be "apprenticed" to local employers, and that they not return to England during the original term of their sentence.
 Between 1842 and 1849, Western Australia accepted 234 Parkhurst apprentices, all males aged between 10 and 21.
-As Western Australia was not then a penal colony, contemporary documents studiously avoided referring to the prisoners as "convicts", and the ships that brought them were not officially recognised as convict ships there.
-English records were not so reticent, classing as convict ships the seven ships that transported Parkhurst apprentices to Western Australia.
+As Western Australia was not yet a penal colony, contemporary documents generally avoided referring to the prisoners as "convicts," and the ships that transported them were not officially recognised as convict ships in the colony.
+English records, however, classified the seven ships that transported Parkhurst apprentices to Western Australia as convict ships.

 This is a list of convict ship voyages that transported Parkhurst apprentices to Western Australia.